 The “monitor” section is at the bottom left of the stakeholder map and corresponds with the lowest level of influence and interest.
 This portion is where you will gather stakeholders who sit on the outer rim of the project and whose opinions don’t hold much formative say in your decision-making.

 The optimal engagement strategy for these stakeholders is to monitor them periodically and stay partially engaged with them.
-Because they hold some interest but aren’t super engaged it’s important to make sure that this interest is maintained over time.
-By monitoring their behavior and engagement you can better understand what specifically draws them towards your business and what they are looking for.
-Through this, you can then begin to push the things that you know peak their interest in an effort to increase their engagement.
+Because they hold some interest but aren’t super engaged, it’s important to ensure that this interest is maintained over time.
+By monitoring their behavior and engagement, you can better understand what specifically draws them toward your business and what they are looking for.
+Through this, you can begin to push the things you know peak their interest in an effort to increase their engagement.

 Quadrant 2: Keep Informed

-The “keep informed” section falls under high interest but low influence, meaning many of the people in this portion will be extremely interested/active users but don’t have the pull to influence the product very much.
-An example of a user like this could be a small business or a regular customer, people who use the product avidly but don’t have a big say on its direction.
+The “keep informed” section falls under high interest, but low influence, meaning many people in this portion will be extremely interested in the business but don’t have significant influence over its direction.
+An example of a user like this could be a regular customer who uses the product avidly but doesn’t have any influence on its direction.

 Quadrant 3: Keep Satisfied

-When meeting the expectations of these stakeholders it’s critical that you are able to understand their goals for the business and incorporate them into your personal goals.
-By doing this you can create win-win scenarios with your stakeholders and keep them satisfied going forward.
+When meeting the expectations of these stakeholders, you must be able to understand their goals for the business and incorporate them into your personal goals.
+Doing this can create win-win scenarios for the stakeholders and the business and keep them satisfied going forward.

 This section of stakeholders can sometimes create conflict with other parties because, while they aren’t product champions, they have their own demands for the direction of the business.
 These demands may often clash with other people’s interests and will usually require a compromise to find a solution.